 - (a.)
 No building elevation of any dwelling structure or building accessory to a dwelling structure shall exceed four (4) stories in height including any basement dwelling space. - (b.)
 All other structures, other than a public utility tower authorized by a conditional use permit, shall not exceed sixty (60) feet in height above the average finished ground elevation at the perimeter of such structure; except that the height of structures may be further restricted as provided in Section 1003.161 of the Chesterfield City Code. - (c.)
 Any non-residential structure, other than a pubic utility tower authorized by a conditional use permit, which exceeds thirty (30) feet in height shall be set back from all property lines at least one (1) additional foot for every foot of height above thirty (30) feet. - (7.)
-Floor Area Ratio.
-The maximum Floor Area Ratio (F.A.R.) for any single family detached structure is .40.
-F.A.R. is calculated as the total gross square footage of the building divided by the total land area of the site.
-When calculating the FAR the following items are included:

-- (a.)
-The entire square footage of any single family detached residential structure, including but not limited to rooms, foyers, hallways, and areas for storage.
-This does not include basements and attics. - (b.)
-The entire square footage of any attached or detached garage. - (c.)
-The entire area of any other usable structure such as a guest houses, pool houses, or enclosed porches or patios and any other open areas of structures where such element is enclosed on three (3) or more sides or has two (2) walls and a solid roof. - (d.)
-Modification from the above referenced F.A.R. requirement may be reviewed and approved by the Planning Commission.
-The applicant shall submit a letter explaining what the F.A.R. requirement is, what the modification being requested is, and explain why the standard F.A.R. requirement cannot be met.
-Included with the request shall be a letter from the subdivision trustees and adjacent property owners. - (8.)
 Lighting.
 Light standards for street lighting or at points of ingress and egress, but not including parking lot lighting, are allowed within the minimum front yard setback when approved by the Department of Planning and Public Works.
-Light standards for parking lot lighting are allowed no closer than ten (10) feet of any side or rear yard line which adjoins property in the "NU" Non-Urban, "PS" Park and Scenic, or any "R" District. - (9.)
+Light standards for parking lot lighting are allowed no closer than ten (10) feet of any side or rear yard line which

+- adjoins property in the "NU" Non-Urban, "PS" Park and Scenic, or any "R" District. - (8.)
 Landscaping.
-Landscaping shall adhere to the landscaping regulations in the Chesterfield City Code. - (10.)
+Landscaping shall adhere to the landscaping regulations in the Chesterfield City Code. - (9.)
 Signs.
 Signs shall adhere to the sign regulations in Section 1003.168 of the Chesterfield City Code.
 Permitted information signs, six (6) feet or less in height, are allowed within the minimum front yard setback.
-Permitted directional signs, three (3) feet or less in height are allowed within the minimum front yard setback. - (11.)
-Off-street parking and loading requirements. - (a.)
+Permitted directional signs, three (3) feet or less in height are allowed within the minimum front yard setback.

+- (a.)
 Off-street parking and loading requirements and setbacks for parking areas, loading spaces and internal drives are set forth in Section 1003.165 of the Chesterfield City Code. - (b.)
-Parking shall be screened from any adjoining property in a "PS", "NU", or "R" District using fences, berms, or landscaping. - (12.)
+Parking shall be screened from any adjoining property in a "PS", "NU", or "R" District using fences, berms, or landscaping. - (11.)
 All uses shall operate in conformity with the appropriate performance standards contained in Section 1003.163 of the Chesterfield City Code.